cj-zhukov/todo-api/README.md

 Use the package manager cargo or docker to install todo-api.

 ## Usage
-Postgres table todo will be created automatically because migrations are added.
+Postgres table todos will be created automatically because migrations are added.

 check service is alive:
 ```bash